Long Road Trip Guides

 Of the five routes listed here, you will be driving to Hubli in four of them and then take a deviation.
 The fifth route is different and does not touch Hubli.

 All these routes take you through lovely ranges of the Western Ghats.
 You will be stunned by the beauty of the valleys and waterfalls you will see on the way.
 Especially if you drive in the monsoon.
 While driving in monsoon one needs to be cautious of possible landslides and roadblocks.
-The best season to drive will be immediately after monsoon.
+The best season to drive will be immediately after the monsoon.

 Please ensure that you have topped up/recharged your FASTag account before starting the road trip.